AzureCR/azure-cli/src/command_modules/azure-cli-acr/README.rst

     Arguments
         --name -n                 [Required]: Name of container registry.
-        --storage-account-name -s [Required]: Name of new or existing storage account.
+        --storage-account-name -s [Required]: Name of an existing storage account.
         --resource-group -g                 : Name of resource group.

 Get admin username and password for a container registry